shinyay/getting-started-with-multi-agent-java-app/README-Microsoft-Tools-Products.md

 ## Containerization and Orchestration

-### Docker
-Docker is a platform that uses OS-level virtualization to deliver software in packages called containers.
-In this project, Docker is used to:
-- Package each microservice and the frontend into isolated containers
-- Ensure consistency across development, testing, and production environments
-- Simplify dependency management
-- Enable portable deployments across different environments

-### Docker Compose
-Docker Compose is a tool for defining and running multi-container Docker applications.
-In this project, it's used for:
-- Local development environment setup
-- Orchestrating the startup of all services in the correct order
-- Managing service dependencies and networking
-- Providing a consistent developer experience across different platforms

 ### Azure Container Apps
 Azure Container Apps is a fully managed serverless container service for building and deploying modern applications at scale.
 In this project, it:
 - Hosts all containerized services (frontend, copilot, account, payment, transaction)